 - : Unfortunately, monks are built around Dexterity, so they’re typically terrible at grappling.
 Way of the Astral Self presents an exception by allowing you to grapple using Wisdom.
 You also get Extra Attack.

 - : The best version of Extra Attack, going up to 4 attacks with a single Action before you consider Action Surge.
-The Fighter is the only class that gets Unarmed on their list of Fighting Style options, and while d4 damage isn’t great it’s still a nice addition to a grapple builds.
+The Fighter is the only class that gets Unarmed on their list of Fighting Style options, and while d4 damage isn’t great it’s still a nice addition to a grapple build.
 The Eldritch Knight can cast buffs like Enlarge/Reduce to get Advantage on Strength checks and raise your size to large, and the Rune Knight’s Giant’s Might grants Advantage on Athletics Checks and can get you up to Huge size at high levels, allowing you to grapple anything in the game.

 - : The Paladin gets Extra Attack, so if you can get Expertise in Athletics elsewhere you have the essentials.
 Oath of Glory’s Channel Divinity (Peerless Athlete) can get you Advantage without consuming Concentration.